bhy/mcvi/README.txt

 problem as the program will back up and regenerate the observations if it runs out of next beliefs.
 You can also try to increase the number of particles to see if that helps.

-Macro-action is not supported in this version.
-There are plans to provide supports for it in the next version.

 The function signatures maybe changed without notice.
 For example, there are plans to change references to non-const objects to